 A Guide to Native Plants of the New York City Region by Margaret B. Gargiullo

 Geared specifically for landscape architects, land managers, and restoration ecologists, this book offers practical advice on the indigenous flora growing in the metropolitan area.
+Filled with information gleaned from Dr. Gargiullo's years of field work as Plant Ecologist for NYC Parks.

 Native Plant Nurseries